shanujaiswal/Practice_Project/JS notes.md

 # Callback function
 --> is a function that is passed as an argument to another function and is executed after the completion of that function's execution.
 This allows you to customize the behavior of the function you are passing it to, based on certain conditions, or to be executed once some task is finished.

+# ForEach
+--> It used in placeof for loop . but it is not conditional as in for loop  .
+--> It will execute the code till the end .